LOGISTICS

 DRIVING & CARPOOL TIPS:

-If you are flying from outside of California, please contact local staffers to request a carpool, or plan to rent a car from the airport and perhaps share the rental with other out-of-state staffers.
-Likewise, if you are a local staffer, please contact your peers to also set up carpools, if needed.
+If you are flying from outside of California, please contact local participants to request a carpool, or plan to rent a car from the airport and perhaps share the rental with other out-of-state participants.
+Likewise, if you are a local participant, please contact your peers to also set up carpools, if needed.
 Here is a link to the carpool forum to coordinate your needs.
 It is your responsibility to know how long it will take to drive to the site from your location, and allow enough time for your arrival.

 WHAT TO BRING